All Episodes

 And the communication out of the recorder's office has been lackluster on this specifically.

-And it's really frustrating for voters to feel like their vote isn't being heard, that their voice isn't being heard, which is why it's so important that we elect Cary Lake as governor, that Cary Lake will be the governor of Arizona.
+And it's really frustrating for voters to feel like their vote isn't being heard, that their voice isn't being heard, which is why it's so important that we elect Kerry Lake as governor, that we, Kerry Lake will be the governor of Arizona, and we are going to clean this up so that Arizona never has to undergo this.

-And hey, you're not having to cover election results in Arizona for weeks and weeks following Election Day.
+And hey, you're not having to cover election results in Arizona for weeks and weeks following election day.

 No offense.